nafees87n/codebox/docs/DOCS.md

 The application can be installed locally by cloning this repository, and checking out the `main` branch.

-For Linux users who do not have docker engine and docker-compose set up on their device, the provided convenience script `setup.sh` can be used to quickly install the dependencies by running the following command:
+For **Linux** users who do not have docker engine and docker-compose set up on their device, the provided convenience script `setup.sh` can be used to quickly install the dependencies by running the following command:

 ```
 $ sudo bash ./setup.sh
 ```

 > NOTE: This script will also handle the permissions for docker to function normally.
 You will be prompted to reboot your device at the end, it is advisable to accept as a reboot is required to apply all the changes.

-***
+---

 In case you cannot, or choose to not run the bash script, you can follow the steps below, including the "Permissions" section.